kukarzev/howto/v4l2rtspserver.md

 The above works fine, can be viewed in VLC as [rtsp://192.168.1.150:8554/unicast](rtsp://192.168.1.150:8554/unicast)

 Now need to figure out how to view it in browser and broadcast outside local network...

+## Broadcasting video outside local network

+In the router (Linksys) go to gaming -> set up single port forwarding.
+Both internal and external ports are 8554, the internal IP address of the raspberry PI with the camera (192.168.1.150)

+RTSP stream can be seen externally as `rtsp://public_IP:8554/unicast`